pklehre/EC-Theory-UoB/_pages/about.md

  - [The level-based theorem](https://ieeexplore.ieee.org/document/8039236) (upper bounds)
  - The negative drift theorem for populations (lower bounds)

-Runtime bounds are important because they give us insights into how the performance of evolutionary algorithms depends on the structure of optmisation problems and the parameter settings of the algorithm.
+Runtime bounds give insight into how the performance of evolutionary algorithms depends on the structure of optmisation problems and the parameter settings of the algorithm.
 This insight has aided us in developing better algorithms for challenging optimisation scenarios, such as

  - [PDCoEA](https://dl.acm.org/doi/abs/10.1145/3512290.3528853) (a population-based co-evolutionary algorithm for adversarial optimisation problems)
  - [MOSA-EA](https://github.com/ChengCheng-Qin/mosa-ea) (a self-adaptive
    algorithm for single-objective, pseudo-Boolean optimisation)

-We have received funding from the European Commission, and UKRI/EPSRC through a [Turing AI Acceleration Fellowship](https://www.gov.uk/government/publications/turing-artificial-intelligence-fellowships/turing-artificial-intelligence-fellowships).
+Our research has been funded by the European Commission, and UKRI/EPSRC through a [Turing AI Acceleration Fellowship](https://www.gov.uk/government/publications/turing-artificial-intelligence-fellowships/turing-artificial-intelligence-fellowships).

-{% assign members = site.members | where: "team_frontpage", true | sort: "lastname" %}

 <div class="d-flex flex-wrap align-content-stretch justify-content-center m-n2 pt-5 no-gutters">